The Spirit

 2. Note that it was not Lydia who opened her heart but that it was the Lord who did the opening2.

-2 The fact that Lydia is specially mentioned would seem to indicate that this was an exceptional case.
-The text in no way suggests that the direct action of the Holy Spirit was the necessary means by which Lydia‘s heart was opened.
-The decision whether to believe or reject what she heard was entirely Lydia’s own.
+2 The fact that Lydia is specially mentioned would seem to indicate that this may have been an exceptional case.
+The text in no way suggests that the direct action of the Holy Spirit was the necessary means by which Lydia's heart was opened.
+The decision whether to believe or reject what she heard was entirely Lydia's own.
 The message of the Word, first dimly in the Law (Rom.
-2:15), and then, supremely, in the Gospel preached by Paul, combined with the "ways of providence", were the means by which Lydia was brought to baptism. (cf. also Acts 26:18; 28:27).
+2:15), and then, supremely, in the Gospel preached by Paul, combined with the "ways of Providence", were the means by which Lydia was brought to baptism. (cf. also Acts 26:18; 28:27).
 3 Acts 14:27.

 Acts 16:16